Tomato Bath (Karnataka Style Tomato Pulao)

 How to serve Tomato Bath?

-Flavourful tomato rice tastes best with raita, kosambari and a glass of masala lassi.
+Flavourful tomato rice tastes best with onion raita, kosambari and a glass of masala lassi.

 Serve tomato bath with pickle such as allam pachadi /spicy mango chutney and papad on a busy weeknight.